Pollution prevention plans under the Canadian Environmental Protection Act: Guidelines

 Requesting confidentiality

-Persons subject to a P2 planning notice may request, under section 313 of CEPA, for the information they submit to be treated as confidential at the same time they complete the online reporting form.
-They must request confidentiality for the applicable sections of each schedule and amendment they submit and provide a justification for each part that requires confidentiality.
-ECCC evaluates each request on a case-by-case basis and notifies the person in question of the decision in writing.
+Persons subject to a P2 notice may request, under section 313 of CEPA, that the information they submit be treated as confidential, which can be done when completing the online reporting form.
+They must request confidentiality for the applicable sections of each schedule and amendment they submit and provide a written justification.
+The justification must take into account the criteria set out in paragraphs 313(3)(a) to (d) of CEPA for each element for which they are requesting confidentiality.
+The criteria are the following:

-a) trade secrets of a third party;
+- trade secrets of a third party

-c) information the disclosure of which could reasonably be expected to result in material financial loss or gain to, or could reasonably be expected to prejudice the competitive position of, a third party; or
+- information the disclosure of which could reasonably be expected to result in material financial loss or gain to, or could reasonably be expected to prejudice the competitive position of, a third party; or

-d) information the disclosure of which could reasonably be expected to interfere with contractual or other negotiations of a third party
+- information the disclosure of which could reasonably be expected to interfere with contractual or other negotiations of a third party

-7. Effectiveness of P2 planning notices
+7. Effectiveness of P2 notices

 ECCC assesses the information gathered in the declarations and reports, and in some cases the actual plans.
-ECCC uses the information gathered prior to, during, and after implementation of the P2 plans to determine whether the notice has prevented or reduced the risks posed by the substance(s).
+ECCC uses the information gathered prior to, during, and after implementation of the P2 plans to determine whether the notice has prevented or reduced the risks posed by the substance(s) or products.
 If there are still outstanding risks, or if P2 planning has not achieved the risk management objective, ECCC might consider using other instruments, such as regulations, to protect the health of humans and the environment.

 Performance results

-Individual P2 planning notice performance summaries or reports are accessible online.
+Individual P2 notice performance summaries or reports are accessible online.
 Select the appropriate notice on this web page: List of pollution prevention planning notices and their performance.

 For information on how notices have performed as a risk management instrument, consult the Effectiveness of pollution prevention planning notices report.